igorwojda/android-showcase/README.md

 ## Application scope

 The `android-showcase` is a simple application that displays information about music albums.
 The data is loaded from the [Last.fm Music Discovery API](https://www.last.fm/api).
-The app has few screens located in multiple feature modules:
+The app has few screens located in multiple feature modules.

 - Album list screen - display list of albums
 - Album detail screen - display information about selected album
-- Profile screen - empty
+- Profile screen - empty (WiP)
-- Favourites screen - empty
+- Favourites screen - empty (WiP)

 ## Project characteristics and tech-stack